 Fremantle College will provide assistance to students to connect to the school network however cannot be responsible for repairs, virus removal, loss or theft of the device, although every precaution will be taken in our planning to minimise these risks.

-Students are required to bring their device to school from the beginning of 2018.
-During the first days of school at the beginning of the year, the college will organise for the devices to be connected to the school network and will have the Fremantle College Bring your Own Device and Computer Acceptable Use Policy explained to them.
+Students are required to bring their device to school from the beginning of the year, unless otherwise advised.
+At the start of the school year, the college will organise for the devices to be connected to the school network and will have the Fremantle College Bring your Own Device and Computer Acceptable Use Policy explained to them.
 The agreement (on back page) needs to first be returned with student and parent signatures with the full enrolment package.
 Students may not bring any other device to school as we wish to ensure the integrity of the Fremantle College ICT framework, to use suitable monitoring software to ensure no inappropriate sites are accessed and to have no social divide on levels and cost of machines.

-Any questions can be directed to Emma Walker, Associate Principal at Emma.Walker@education.wa.edu.au
+Questions relating to the college’s BYOD Policy can be directed to Janelle Mittonette, Associate Principal at Janelle.Mittonette@education.wa.edu.au